Gaining Perspective with the Wheel of Wisdom

 These are some of the ways you can involve the group, according to the amount of time in hand.

-- the facilitator reads out the prompts for that Role
+- the Servant Listener reads out the prompts for that Role

 - each person silently reflects on the implications of the Role’s inquiry for the central question

 - a round is made of the group and these individual views on a headed flip chart